Before we get started, there's one question we get asked a lot:

 Inkthreadable's shipping rates can be found here.
 These are the prices we'll base shipping rates on in this guide, but it's worth remembering that you decide the amount your customer pays for shipping - simply use our shipping rates to decide your own.

 It's important that you use our three key words to define your shipping methods: Regular, Recorded and Courier.
 When your orders are sent through to our system these key words will let us know which shipping method your customer has selected at checkout.
-They're what our system looks for, and if they're not used your order will be delayed whilst we contact you to assign the correct shipping method.
+They're what our system looks for, and if they're not used your order will default to the Regular method regardless of what your customer has paid for.

 Shipping rates for the United Kingdom

 The next step is to complete all rules for shipping to the United Kingdom.
-We'll need a rule for each weight and shipping method, so click the Add rule button and fill out the details for each method listed here:
+We'll need a rule for each weight and shipping method, so click the Add new button and fill out the details for each rate listed here:

 Shipping rates for Europe

-Once you've entered these details, click into the Country list box.
+Click into the Zone regions box.
 You'll now need to enter each country manually.
 The list of all countries is below and, unfortunately, you can't copy/paste this list since you can only enter one country at a time.

-Albania, Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Georgia, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Italy, Kazakhstan, Kyrgyzstan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Madeira, Malta, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Republic of Ireland, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan, Vatican.
+Albania, Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Georgia, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Kazakhstan, Kyrgyzstan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan, Vatican.

 You can copy/paste one country at a time, but the plugin populates a list based on what you're typing so it's much quicker to type a few letters and select the country, then move on to the next.
 When finished you'll have something like this: